maxcountryman/tower-sessions/README.md

 ### Session stores

-Sessions are managed by user-provided types that implement `SessionStore`.
+Session data persistence is managed by user-provided types that implement `SessionStore`.
 What this means is that applications can and should implement session stores to fit their specific needs.

 That said, a number of session store implmentations already exist and may be useful starting points.